DarraghBuild/baserow/README.md

+## Fergtable

+This is a fork of Baserow.
+Here is what has been changed:

+* "Super Admins" can be specified by email in `.env`.
+These are users that get automatically added to every group with admin permissions and cannot be removed.

+### Deploying

+1. Copy `.env.defaults` to `.env` and fill in the required variables.
+1. Run `docker-compose up` (or `docker compose up`).
+1. If changes have been made to the source code, run with `--build` flag.

+Below is all of Baserow's README:

 ## Baserow is an open source no-code database tool and Airtable alternative.

 Create your own online database without technical experience.
 Our user-friendly no-code